 Telephone 0117 966 6880

-Relatively new (Opened July 2013) this cracking little bistro is on the site of the late legendary chef, TV personality and boozer, Keith Floyd's first restaurant.
+This cracking little bistro is on the site of the late legendary chef, TV personality and boozer, Keith Floyd's first restaurant.
 The owners have worked at Hix, Ducksoup and Le Cafe Anglais and it shows.
 Solid cooking, lovely seasonal ingredients, bargain prices and a menu featuring British classics such as roast grouse.
 If you're in Clifton (or anywhere in Bristol really) definitely eat here.

 112 Princess Victoria Street, Clifton.
 BS8 4DB